MadeleineSjoholm/TasteTravel/README.md

 ## Features
 ### Create accounts
 The user can register a account, to save recipes and to store their preferences.

 ### Get recipes
 The user can set their preferences, choose a country by clicking on a map and then get recipes that fulfils their demands.

 ## Technologies
 The technologies that has been used in the process of building TasteTravel are:

 ### React JS version: 17.0.2
 React, ReactJS or React.js is an open-source, front end, JavaScript library for building user interfaces.

 ### Node JS
 Node JS is an open-source, JavaScript runtime environment.

 ### Google Firebase  version: 8.4.1
 Google Firebase is a platform developed by Google for creating mobile and web applications.

 ### Recipe API from Sponacular
 Sponacular is a website that organize and saves recipes.
 TasteTravel fetches recipes from sponacular with the preferences that a user has given.

 ## Sources
 ### Udemy.com
 The application TasteTravel is inspired by the online course "React JS & Firebase Complete Course (incl.
 Chatt Application)" that the team of TasteTravel took at Udemy.com.
 The course instructor is Filip Jerga.
 Link: {React JS & Firebase Complete Course (incl.
 Chat Application) | Udemy}

 ### BulmaThemes.com
 In the course, the instructor Filip Jerga used a template from Bulma at bulmathemes.com, which the team of TasteTravel also did.
+This is the xource (https://bulmathemes.com/theme/fresh).

 ### React-Simple-Maps and React-Tooltip
 On TasteTravels Home page there is an interactive map.
 This map is a map chart that React-Simple-Maps provides.
 The code for the map is from, link: {React Simple Maps | Map chart with tooltips (react-simple-maps.io)}